 - Develop or refine the niche for your blog’s content.

-- Design an info-graphic.
+- Design an infographic.

 Info-graphics are a powerful marketing tool.
-However creating info-graphics is a complex time consuming task.
+However creating info-graphics is a complex time-consuming task.
 It’s a combination of many tasks like finding data, analyzing and extracting data, initial mock-up and finally creating the info-graphics.
-And these main tasks have subtle sub tasks attached to them.
+And these main tasks have subtle sub-tasks attached to them.
 If your planning on using them heavily in marketing it’s a good idea to maintain a mind map so you can easily repeat the steps.

 - Explain a business model or its services page for your website.

 Want to explain your business model in a visual manner?
-Then mind maps are perfect for that too.
+Mind maps are perfect for that too.
 If creativity is your thing you can probably use a mind map for your FAQ page as well.
 Time and again studies have proved that visually appealing content makes it easier to grasp an idea.
 So showcase your business model using a mind map and see the difference.

 Let your mind map guide you to clarity about new business developments.
-Let it compliment your sales copy.
+Use it to compliment your sales copy.
 Let it be the tool that gives you that precious 7 seconds that will convert your browsers into buyers.
 Creately offers remarkable mind mapping software to help you do all these things and more.
 Email firstname.lastname@example.org to learn more about the neat visuals, diagrams, and charts that you can construct using our product.
 We would also love to hear your feedback and stay connected.
 Like us on Facebook, follow us on Twitter, or circle us on Google+!